-Section 5.09. - Industrial Use Performance Standards.
+Section 5.12. - Industrial Use Performance Standards.

-- A. Before the issuances of any building or occupancy permit in this zone, the applicant shall comply with an agreement that the use of the property will meet the following performance standards, or that any violation of these standards in subsequent operations will be corrected, the costs of inspection by experts for compliance to be borne by the applicant. - B. Fire and Explosion Hazards.
-All activities shall be carried on only in buildings conforming to the building code, and the operation shall be carried on in such a manner and with such precaution against fire and explosion hazards as to produce no explosions hazards as determined by the Michigan Department of Labor to a use on an adjacent property.
-Flammable liquids as published by the Michigan State Fire Marshal, other than fuels used for heating shall be stored in an entirely closed building which shall be used for no other purpose, or in underground tanks provided: - 1.
-Said storage building is not closer than one hundred (100) feet to any building occupied by one (1) or more humans. - 2.
-Every factory or manufacturing building or other buildings permitted only in the industrial area shall be equipped with automatic sprinklers or other automatic fire extinguishers approved by the Building Inspector and the Chief of the Fire Department as being sufficient in view of the nature and extent of the fire risk. - C. Smoke, Fumes, Gases, Dust, Odors.
-There shall be no emission of any smoke, atomic radiation, fumes, gas, dust, odors or any other atmospheric pollutant which will disseminate beyond the boundaries of the lost occupied by such use in such a manner as to create a public nuisance. - D. Liquid or Solid Waste.
+- A. Before the issuances of any building or occupancy permit in the Industrial Zone District, the applicant shall comply with an agreement that the use of the property will meet the following performance standards, or that any violation of these standards in subsequent operations will be corrected, the costs of inspection by experts for compliance to be borne by the applicant. - B. Fire and Explosion Hazards.
+All activities shall be carried on only in buildings conforming to the building code, and the operation shall be carried on in such a manner and with such precaution against fire and explosion hazards as to produce no explosions hazards to a use on an adjacent property.
+Flammable liquids as published by the Michigan State Fire Marshal, other than fuels used for heating, shall be stored in an entirely closed building which shall be used for no other purpose, or in underground tanks provided: - 1.
+Said storage building is not closer than one hundred (100) feet to any occupied building. - 2.
+Every factory or manufacturing building or other buildings permitted only in the industrial area shall be equipped with automatic sprinklers or other automatic fire extinguishers approved by the Building Inspector and the Fire Chief as being sufficient in view of the nature and extent of the fire risk. - C. Smoke, Fumes, Gases, Dust, Odors.
+There shall be no emission of any smoke, atomic radiation, fumes, gas, dust, odors or any other atmospheric pollutant which will disseminate beyond the boundaries of the site or in a manner as to create a public nuisance. - D. Liquid or Solid Waste.
 The discharge of untreated industrial waste is prohibited.
 All methods of salvage and industrial waste treatment and disposal shall be approved by the Village and Michigan State Health Department.
 No effluent shall contain any acids, oils, dust, toxic metals, corrosives or other toxic substance in solution or suspension which would create odors, or discolor, poison or otherwise pollute the water or soil in any way. - E. Vibration.
-There shall be no vibration which is discernible to the human sense of feeling beyond the immediate site on which such use is conducted.

-- F. Noise.
-There shall be no noise emanating from the operation which will be more audible beyond the boundaries of the immediate site than eighty (80) decibels. - G. Glare.
-There shall be no direct of sky-reflected glare exceeding one and one- half (1.5) foot candles or which would be damaging to the human eyes measured at the property line of the lot occupied by such use.
+There shall be no vibration which is discernible to the human sense of feeling beyond the immediate site on which such use is conducted. - F. Noise.
+There shall be no noise emanating from the operation which will be more audible beyond the boundaries of the immediate site than sixty (60) decibels. - G. Glare.
+There shall be no direct or sky-reflected glare exceeding one and one- half (1.5) foot candles or which would be damaging to the human eyes measured at the property line of the lot occupied by such use.
 This regulation shall not apply to lights used at the entrances of exits of service drives leading to a parking lot.